matomo-org/developer-documentation/docs/tests-github.md

 To create a new GitHub Action script please read [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart)

 We recommend forking the Matomo project and running actions on your own pipeline first.
 Also, please check the following list before getting started:

+### Existing GitHub Action Scripts
+Matomo uses GitHub Action to automatically run its build by various triggers.
+- [Build Tracker JS] Trigger by the comment `build js` into the pull request.
+That will compress js/piwik.js into matomo.js and piwik.js
+- [Build VUE] Auto trigger, it will build VUE file and commit back to the PR
+- [Composer Update] Auto trigger by cron，it will run `composer update` and commit back to the repo
+- [PHPCS check] Auto trigger, checking PHPCS code quality if not valid will return error details.
+- [Inactive PR] after 14 days, inactive PR will mark as state

+(New scripts should be documented in the list above.)

 ### Using other action
 If you need to use an action from the marketplace, please ensure that it is either an official action provided by GitHub, or you did a review of the actions code.
 In latter case, please ensure to use a version fixed by a full length commit SHA.